Joshfairhead/Obsidian/Immanent/Regen Foundation/Archive/S3 Governance Meeting.md

 ## Game
 - Usually facillitated in S3 style; but since we apparently have an abundance of skilled facillitators perhaps we should try game shifting?
 [Link](http://emergingleaderlabs.org/Gameshifting_Overview) [[Game Shifting Setup]]
-- Transparency: Josh has framed the invitation and is softly 'hosting' a participatory game.
-I'm nervous about this as I'm inviting others to 'show up' from their essential selves.
+- Transparency: Josh has framed the invitation and is softly 'hosting' a participatory 'real' game.

 ---